tyeetale/echotrace/README.md

 # 🌿 EchoTrace - Modern Branchable AI Conversations

-**EchoTrace** is a modern, branchable AI conversation system built with Vue.js 3, TypeScript, Quasar, and FastAPI.
-It allows you to fork conversations at any point, explore multiple AI-generated paths, and trace your thinking over time with an intuitive tree-based interface.
+**EchoTrace** is a modern, branchable AI conversation system built with the intention to fork conversations at any point, explore multiple AI-generated paths, and trace your thinking over time with an intuitive tree-based interface.
+It should be a quality of life improvement to common other chats, but the key is to use this for intermediate-to-advanced AI users, who are trying to use AI for work, project management, and work that requires long context management and deep conversation control.

+## Problem Statement

+most AI chat UI’s force conversations into a strict linear timeline.
+This means:

+- contextual entanglement - model context is polluted everytime we explore a subtopic
+- no true checkpoints or rollbacks
+- conversations become unsearchable over time
+- no interop between sessions

+Therefore, there needs to be a system that treats AI conversations as structured, revisitable, branchable knowledge work—not ephemeral chat bubbles.

+Rather than a chat app, we need:

+> **a semantic graphical conversational IDE that is version controlled.**

 ## ✨ Features